-Public comment is always encouraged and allowed, however, if time constraints mandate, the comments may be limited to five minutes per person.
+Public comment is always encouraged and allowed, however, if time constraints mandate, the comments may be limited as determined by Board President.
 Due to the need for the Board to maintain fairness and neutrality when performing its adjudicative function, the Board shall not receive any information from a member of the public regarding matters that are currently under or subject to investigation, or involve a pending or criminal administrative action.